finm-32900/stockbeta/notes.md

 ## Example Package: `stockbeta`

-The `stockbeta` package is a practical demonstration of how to write a Python library for quantitative finance.
+The `stockbeta` package (see [PyPI](https://test.pypi.org/project/stockbeta/#description) and [GitHub](https://github.com/finm-32900/stockbeta-example)) is a practical demonstration of how to write a Python library for quantitative finance.
 This package performs factor-based analysis of stock returns, leveraging the Fama-French Three-Factor Model.
 It provides tools for:

 1. Loading and manipulating factor data (e.g., market returns, size, and value factors).
 2. Analyzing the factor exposures of individual stocks using their historical return data.